French Language Placement Guidelines

 Students can use the prerequisites for our 100-level and 200-level French courses as a guide to select the sequel to a post-secondary course that they have already taken at UBC, or for which UBC has given them course-specific transfer credit.

-Students who doubt their readiness for the course they are considering (due to taking the prerequisite some years ago or with only modest success) may repeat the prerequisite.
+Students who doubt their readiness for the course they are considering (due to taking the prerequisite some years ago or with only modest success) may repeat the prerequisite or take a Placement Test.
 However, while the marks earned from these repeated courses count towards sessional and cumulative averages, the credits from these courses are not countable a second time for any purpose.

 Begin with: